-- ½ to ¾ tsp red chili powder
+- ½ to ¾ teaspoon red chili powder

-- ½ tsp cumin / jeera
+- ½ teaspoon cumin seeds / jeera

-- 2 green cardamoms / elaichi
+- 2 green cardamoms / elaichi (optional)

 - Add tomatoes and sprinkle salt.
 Fry till the tomatoes turn mushy.

 - Add red chili powder and garam masala.
-If using cashews they can be added now.

 - Fry for 2 to 3 minutes till the masala smells good.

 - Switch off the stove.
 If using cashews add them now.
 Cool this and blend with ½ cup water to a smooth puree.